Bob Voigts: Coaching career

 Voigts spent eight seasons at Northwestern, during which his teams compiled a 33–39–1 record.
 This ranks him sixth all-time among Northwestern football coaches in total wins and 12th in winning percentage.
 His most successful year was his second season, when the Wildcats finished with an 8–2 record and won the Rose Bowl 20–14 over a University of California, Berkeley team coached by Waldorf.
-It was Northwestern's first-ever bowl victory, and remained the only one in the school's history until the Wildcats won the 2013 Gator Bowl game in Jacksonville, Florida.
+It was Northwestern's first-ever bowl victory and remained the only one in the school's history until the Wildcats won the 2013 Gator Bowl game in Jacksonville, Florida.
 Northwestern ended the season ranked seventh in the AP Poll of the best college teams in the country.
-Through his entire career at Northwestern, Voigts was an assistant coach in the College All-Star Game, a now-defunct annual matchup between the champion of the National Football League and a selection of the best college players from around the country.
+Throughout his entire career at Northwestern, Voigts was an assistant coach in the College All-Star Game, a now-defunct annual matchup between the champion of the National Football League and a selection of the best college players from around the country.

 While Voigts's tenure at Northwestern started successfully, he came under increasing pressure in the early 1950s after posting a string of losing records.
 He resigned in February 1955, citing his failure to put together winning teams.
 "It was just an increasing amount of criticism over my coaching, and it was probably hurting the school so I just quit", he said at the time.
 He said he had "no future plans" and had not considered whether he would return to pro football.
 He is sixth among Northwestern coaches in total wins and 12th in winning percentage.
 Lou Saban, a former Browns lineman who had served as assistant to Voigts, replaced him as head coach.